 Mathématique: Chapter 45

-“Damn it, hotshot,” Young whispered, looking up, as if he could see into low earth orbit.
+“Damn it, hotshot.”
+Young looked up, as though he could see into low Earth orbit.

-Warnings: Stressors of all kinds.
-Injury.
+Chapter warnings: Stressors of all kinds.
+Grief.
+Physical injuries.
+Mental health challenges.
+Panic attacks.
 Allusions to torture.

 Chapter 45

 Young sat on the rear of Mitchell’s Camaro, his forehead braced against his interlaced fingers as the sun rose over Cheyenne Mountain.
-His back ached, vicious and horrible, a coiled and tangled mess of nerves that sat somewhere around his left hip, like a laired serpent.
+His back ached, vicious and horrible.
+A coiled and tangled mess of nerves curled around his left hip, like a laired serpent.

-The briefing, scheduled for six hundred hours, had been postponed.
+The briefing, scheduled for 0600, had been postponed.

-General Landry and the representatives from the Pentagon and the NID were waiting for them.
-Waiting for them to finish.
-The new scene had to be documented.
+General Landry and representatives from the Pentagon and NID were waiting for the ground team to finish.
+The new crime scene had to be documented.
 Information had to be exchanged.
-To that end, Young and Jackson had been briefed about the security footage from Cheyenne Mountain, while Mitchell and Carter and Teal’c had been updated on what the two of them had found on the road, in the dark.

-He looked at his Charger, still askew in the shallow ditch on the side of the road.
+Young looked at his Charger, askew in the shallow ditch on the side of the road.

-Yards away, like people out of another world, Jackson and Mitchell and Carter and Teal’c stood together in a loose arc of competence, Jackson’s hands in his pockets, Carter’s hands everywhere, at her chest, on her phone, around Jackson’s elbow.
-The pair of them stood together, thinking, talking, analyzing, planning, behind the bookends of Cam and Teal’c’s gatekeeping.
+Yards away, like people out of another world, SG-1 stood in a loose arc of competence, Teal’c with eyes on the tree line, Mitchell kneeling on the road, Jackson’s hands in his pockets, Carter’s hands everywhere, pressed to her chest, on her phone, teasing samples into evidence bags.

-“I came to get you out,” he whispers, the last word cracking with accusation, with betrayal as he strains against repurposed bonds of Goa’uld manufacture.
+“I came to get you out.”
+The last word cracks with betrayal, and he strains against repurposed bonds of Goa’uld manufacture.

 “I know,” Telford says, his voice a ragged smear, as if any amount of guilt could atone for what he holds in his hands.
 Young has seen it before.
 There’s one at the SGC.
 They keep it for the orientation of new recruits.
-It’s shown to them as the nature of Goa’uld interrogation techniques are explained.
+It’s a display item, shown as the nature of Goa’uld interrogation techniques are explained.

-Shortly, he’d need to tell them.
-He’d need to tell them what he suspected.
+Soon, he’d need to tell them what he suspected.
 What he was beginning to—

 To realize.

-Young looked at the dark contours Telford’s Acura NSX.
+Young looked at the dull red contours of Telford’s Acura NSX.
 Someone had killed the engine, but no one had shut the doors.
-By now the car battery would be dead.
+By now, its battery was dead.

-Photographers snapped pictures at irregular intervals—of the car, the road, the coffee, the position of Rush’s phone.
+Forensics snapped pictures of the car, the road, the coffee, the position of Rush’s phone.
 The position of his ring.

 His ring.